Big Problems

 After considering all the angles, the best thing for him to do would be to tell the truth.
 I mean, he was able to convince Susan, why not his mom?

 Speaking of Susan.
 What is going through her head as she drives back to the city?
 First of all, she has to wrap her mind around the fact that she slept with a 13-year-old kid.
 I mean, yeah, extenuating circumstances involving an arcade fortune telling machine that turns people into adults.
-But it’s doubtful the police will be caught up in the magic and wonder.
+But it’s doubtful the police would be caught up in the magic and wonder.

 Susan has a lot to answer for: child abduction, statutory rape, and now the possible murder of her accomplice.
 One thing’s for sure, her exciting life as a glamorous toy company executive is over!